 Shutterstock is a stock agency based in the USA and this will be an important point to remember later when I discuss hashtags/Keywords.
 At this moment I will go through the basics of Uploading your photo’s.
 The importance of Keywords.
 Reasons for rejections and Success.

-I have been uploading since May last year and started with 3 images.
+I have been uploading since May 2017and started with 3 images.
 My portfolio now has 733 images.
-This month February 2018, I made $44 dollars for the month and last month made $43.
+February 2018, I made $44 dollars for the month and the previous month I made $43.
 I regularly now make $50 dollars a month (2019).
 I take photo’s where ever I go.
 Shopping, car garage, kids day trips.
 I use Payoneer for international bank transfers as you are paid in US dollars and I am in the UK and this is a safe method for me with low transfer rates.
 You can also get paid by Shutterstock to your Paypal account.

 Important point – I am an Amateur photographer and I do not know how to use Lightroom or Photoshop.
 I only use my Mac.

 Who wants your photographs?
 I assume it is car magazines, travel magazines, local supermarket, newspapers, agencies, food bloggers …the list is endless.
 You do not get to see where your photographs are published.
 You can see the country it was downloaded too and which photo, but that’s all.